harshjayprakash/experimental-blok/README.md

 ![Banner (Decorative)](./doc/xbk-banner-raster.png)

 > [!NOTE]
-> This version "5.0 --25H2A" is currently still in development, the features described may
+> This version ("5.0") is currently still in development, the features described may not
-> not work correctly, at all, or subject to change.
-These changes will merged to main
+> work correctly, at all, or subject to change.
-> in Autumn 2025.

 ## Overview